klvnbett/communityhood/readme.md

 # COMMUNITY HOOD

 ## Author Kipkemoi Bett

 ## Description
-This is a web application where users can post project(s) they have created and have them reviewed by their peers.
+This web-app allows a user to create a Profile,Category,Country,Technology,Color and Projects that are all under his username allowing other users to vote for them and visit the particular projects site.

 ------------------------------------------------------------------------